tottaway/lumo/README.md

 ![Circle of spheres](https://i.imgur.com/zraIbaH.png)

 ### Usage
-Once the repository is cloned, the `examples/` folder contains scenes.
-To run the `hello_sphere.rs` example execute the command:
+Once the repository is cloned, the `examples/` folder contains scenes, that can be ran with `cargo`:

 ```bash
 cargo run --example hello_sphere